glycerine/pony_assert/README.md

-assert.pony is a lightweight assertion facility for testing Pony code that uses to the C FFI to immediately crash your program if an asserted invariant is violated.
+assert.pony is a lightweight assertion facility for testing Pony code that uses the C FFI to immediately crash your program if an asserted invariant is violated.